Dori78/AvaLanche/README.md

 - I would like existing customers to be informed about new services and offers of the place
 ---
 # Design
+- Colours- the colours used are grey and brown to match the logo shade and the interior of the cafe
+- Typography- I have used Montserrat and Chango with Sans Serif as a fallback to reflect the font on the logo
+- Images
+- Media

 ---
 # Technologies used
+- HTML
+- CSS
+- Balsamiq wireframes
+- Google fonts

 ---
 # Testing
 ---